L1uTongweiNewAccount/freerouting-launcher/README.md

 Also, it can emulate itself as a EasyEDA auto-router server.

-Run `npm install freerouting-launcher` and `freerouting-launcher --help` to see further message.
+Run `npm install freerouting-launcher -g` and `freerouting-launcher --help` to see further message.